javaBin/moresleep/README.md

 ```

 Run the Application class.
 Provide a full path to the file above as program argument.
 If you start with your local database empty it will now be populated with data from the server.

+# Change requests
+- Data fields on conference
+- Simple Sorting and filter options
+- Webhooks to be called to report changes on talks